kThisIsCvpv/bexternalplugins/README.md

 ![alt text](https://www.kthisiscvpv.com/RZ8xV15873467140DE6o.png "Plugin Settings")

-Server Address:
+**Server Address:**

-> The IP address or host name of the server to connect to.
+> Description: The IP address or host name of the server to connect to.

-Server Port:
+> Default: socket.kthisiscvpv.com

+**Server Port:**

-> The open port number of the server.
+> Description: The open port number of the server.

-Server Room:
+> Default: 25340

+**Server Room:**

-> A valid positive integer (per Java's defination) that depicts a room number to join on the server.
+> Description: A valid positive integer (per Java's defination) that depicts a room number to join on the server.

-Shared Password:
+> Default: 1

+**Shared Password:**

-> A password shared between your peers to encrypt and decrypt the bounding packets.
+> Description: A password shared between your peers to encrypt and decrypt the bounding packets.
+> Default: Randomally Generated

 ## Socket Server